dmolony/dm3270/README.md

 To use the library is required [JRE8+](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

-Include the library as dependency:
+Include the library as maven dependency in `pom.xml`:

 ```xml
 <dependency>